Alan-Miller/http-mini/rpg/README.md

           </details>

   Our second method is a simple method for handling what is typed into the input.
   * Call the method `handleInput`.
 Pass in `event`.
 Here, `event` represents the event of something being typed into the input.
-It occurs everytime a new character is typed.
+It occurs every time a new character is typed.
   * Inside the method, set the state, changing the value of `newRecruit` (which starts as an empty string if you recall) to the value currently typed into the input.
 Use `target.value`.
     <details> <summary> <code> handleInput </code> </summary>